Emigrants with property in Germany

 Property in Germany - Emigration Switzerland

 If you own a property in Germany 🏠 and live in Switzerland, you are officially considered a cross-border property owner.
-Incidentally, this also applies if you purchase a property in Switzerland and later return to Germany.
+Incidentally, this also applies if you buy a property in Switzerland and later return to Germany.

 Should I keep my property in Germany?